electron/electron/docs/tutorial/performance.md

 Wisdom and information about how to build performant websites with JavaScript generally applies to Electron apps, too.
-To a certain extent, resources discussing how to build performant Node.js applications apply too, but be careful to understand that the term "performance" means different things for a Node.js backend than it does for an application running on a client.
+To a certain extent, resources discussing how to build performant Node.js applications also apply, but be careful to understand that the term "performance" means different things for a Node.js backend than it does for an application running on a client.